SajinaPK/MyNotes/Linux.md

 The first time you use sudo in a session, you will be prompted to enter the user password:
 [sudo] password for username:

+# Crash on Linux produces no core or truncated core

+**1. SET ULIMITS**

+The ulimits for core (-c) and fsize (-f) need to be tuned so that the hard and soft limits are set to unlimited.
+This may require root access to change.

+Global settings are set in the file `/etc/security/limits.conf`.
+The format for setting each limit is as follows:
+`<domain> <type> <item> <value>`
+`<domain>` controls which users or groups will have these limits
+`<type>` is either the string "soft" or "hard" limits.
+The hyphen "-" can also be used which represents both soft and hard limits

+Example: wasadmin    soft   core  unlimited

+**2. DISK SPACE**

+To check all of your partitions, execute this command (the -k is for kilobytes):

+`df -k`

+**3. Core pattern configuration**

+To change the Linux core pattern, modify the /proc/sys/kernel/core_pattern file with root user privileges.

+1. See what the core_pattern currently is:
+    `cat /proc/sys/kernel/core_pattern`

+2. Save off the current core_pattern:
+    `cat /proc/sys/kernel/core_pattern > ~/old_core_pattern`

+3. Set the core_pattern to core so it will write to the current working directory of the JVM.
+    `echo "core" > /proc/sys/kernel/core_pattern`

+    or

+    To write the core file to a specific location use:
+    `echo "/path_to_directory/core" > /proc/sys/kernel/core_pattern`

+4. Verify the core_pattern has been updated:
+    `cat /proc/sys/kernel/core_pattern`

+**4. DISABLE SIGNAL HANDLERS**

+To force the operating system to handle all signals sent to the JVM process, you can disable all JVM signal handlers.
+`-Xrs`

+**5. Other**

+You can simulate a crash by sending a **signal 6** or **signal 11** to the JVM process. **This will terminate the process**.
+`kill -6 PID`
+  or
+`kill -11 PID`

+An alternative is to use the **gcore** command.
+This produces a core file and **keeps the process running**.
+`gcore PID`

+**How can I pipe a core to a specified program to control the core generation?**` To pipe to a specified program to control the core generation, use the following line.
+Ensure that program is configured to store core dumps and not truncate them.
+`|/path_to_directory/program_name`

+This can be changed by having the Linux OS administrator edit /etc/sysctl.conf with the changes, save it, then run the command:
+`sysctl -p`

+** With either the ulimit or core_pattern changes, if there are problems, please contact your Linux OS Support.
+These are operating system settings, so your Linux OS Support will be able to assist you further.

+Here are some examples of common configuration of core dump processing programs if you cannot change the core pattern string.

+If /proc/sys/kernel/core_pattern is set to **|.../systemd-coredump**, then edit /etc/systemd/coredump.conf and update the defaults.
+For example, start with something like the following but change based on your available disk space.
+Change these values to your desired values.
+Disabled Compression helps reducing core dump production times.
+ProcessSizeMax=100G
+ExternalSizeMax=100G
+MaxUse=500G
+Compress=no

+Then run:
+`systemctl daemon-reload`

+The JVM does not need to be restarted.
+Test creating a core dump.
+By default, it will be written to /var/lib/systemd/coredump/.

+If /proc/sys/kernel/core_pattern is set to **|.../abrt-hook-ccpp,** then modify /etc/abrt/abrt.conf.
+ Set MaxCrashReportsSize=0 to avoid truncation, and then run: systemctl restart abrtd

+By default, cores will go to /var/spool/abrt.

+If /proc/sys/kernel/core_pattern is set to **|...dynatrace...**, then the core dump should be further sent to the underlying core dump processing program.
+Review what that is by checking /opt/dynatrace/oneagent/agent/conf/original_core_pattern and then apply all the same logic as above.